 ASP-script to connect with SQL Server Compact database sdf file

 This piece of ASP-code connects to an SqlCe database, performs a query and list all fields.
 You need to set the correct path to your database file.

-<html> <head> <title>Test SQL Compact 4 and ASP Classic + ADO</title> </head> <body> <% set conn = Server.CreateObject("ADODB.Connection") strCnxn = "Provider=Microsoft.SQLSERVER.CE.OLEDB.4.0;" & _ "Data Source=D:\www\path\to\database\SqlCe_file.sdf;" conn.Open strCnxn set rs = Server.CreateObject("ADODB.recordset") rs.Open "SELECT * FROM table", conn do until rs.EOF for each x in rs.Fields Response.Write(x.name) Response.Write(" = ") Response.Write(x.value & "<br />") next Response.Write("<br />") rs.MoveNext loop rs.close conn.close Set conn = Nothing %> </body> </html>
+<html> <head> <title>Test SQL Compact 4 and ASP Classic + ADO</title> </head> <body> <% set conn = Server.CreateObject("ADODB.Connection") strCnxn = "Provider=Microsoft.SQLSERVER.CE.OLEDB.4.0;" & _ "Data Source=D:\www\path\to\database\SqlCe_file.sdf;" conn.Open strCnxn set rs = Server.CreateObject("ADODB.recordset") ' list all tables in an SqlCe database: https://stackoverflow.com/a/4017559/1297898 rs.Open "select table_name from information_schema.tables where TABLE_TYPE <> 'VIEW'", conn do until rs.EOF for each x in rs.Fields Response.Write(x.name) Response.Write(" = ") Response.Write(x.value & "<br />") next Response.Write("<br />") rs.MoveNext loop rs.close conn.close Set conn = Nothing %> </body> </html>

 The SQL Server Compact database engine has great performance and is a really great replacement for your old Microsoft Access databases.
 If you still use MS Access, convert and migrate Access to SQL Server.
 Update: Also don’t forget to convert your SqlCe database to SQL Server now.